Foodborne diseases are food safety and hygiene concerns and everyone should be aware of them.

 Clostridium bacteria are not killed by heating.
 It produces heat resistant spores.
 It can only be killed by above room temperature boiling.

 Bacterial toxins are heat sensitive.
-Staphylococcal toxin is not killed even after boiling above room temperature.
+The staphylococcal toxin is not killed even after boiling above room temperature.
 It causes vomiting.

 - Clostridium botulinum